 - 1. Majority of the outfit must be constructed and modeled by the 4-Her who made the garment/outfit.
 Everything which is commonly considered an outer garment must be constructed (vest, jacket, dress, skirt, pants, coats, etc.) A sweater, blouse or shirt that is not worn as an outer garment can be purchased or made. - 2.
 Contestants may model up to 2 outfits. - 3.
 Participant may model only what can be worn. - 4.
 Garments cannot be carried. - 5.
-Contestants should use good sense in choosing items that are appropriate to be modeled publicly. - Garments modeled in this class must also be entered in the appropriate class Sewing & Textile Design or Fiber Arts.
+Contestants should use good sense in choosing items that are appropriate to be modeled publicly. - Garments modeled in this class must also be entered in the appropriate class Sewing & Textile Design or Fiber Arts. - 7.
+The top two individuals from the Intermediate and Senior classes will be eligible to compete at the Kansas State Fair.

-- Class 1 Junior 7-9 Outfit from Sewing & Textile Design phase - Class 2 Intermediate 10-13 Outfit from Sewing & Textile Design phase - Class 3 Senior 14-18 Outfit from Sewing & Textile Design phase - Class 4 Junior 7-9 Outfit featuring article from knitting or crochet project

-- Class 5 Intermediate 10 13- Outfit featuring article from knitting or crochet project - Class 6 Senior 14 18 Outfit featuring article from knitting or crochet project (County Competition Only)
+- Class 1 Junior 7-9 Outfit from Sewing & Textile Design phase - Class 2 Intermediate 10-13 Outfit from Sewing & Textile Design phase - Class 3 Senior 14-18 Outfit from Sewing & Textile Design phase - Class 4 Junior 7-9 Outfit featuring article from knitting or crochet project - Class 5 Intermediate 10 13- Outfit featuring article from knitting or crochet project - Class 6 Senior 14 18 Outfit featuring article from knitting or crochet project (County Competition Only)